Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 • Cost-effectiveness

 Even if you have some paid options, they are very cost-effective.
 Well, its limited functionality is a major reason behind its pocket-friendliness.
 Most of its features will not increase the cost.
-The server network is also not very extensive that will demand high-cost maintenance.
+The server network is also not very extensive and will demand high-cost maintenance.
 Because of all these things, proxy servers are generally very inexpensive.

 • Targeted Customers